Dinoyan/Auto-Mark/README.md

 # Auto Marker

 Python script to complie and run C programs and output it to a .txt file.
 Then compare the output txt file with the solution txt file.
+This script could be used in programming classes to automatically mark bunch of C exercises at once!

 ### Prerequisites